MeanSparse: Post-Training Robustness Enhancement Through Mean-Centered Feature Sparsification: Introduction

-In summary, we make the following contributions: \begin{compactitem} \item Integrating MeanSparse into the top two robust models from the RobustBench benchmark~\cite{rasca20} enhanced robustness, setting a new record on CIFAR-10 ($71.07\%$ to $72.08\%$).
-Additionally, applying MeanSparse to the third-ranked ImageNet model set a new AutoAttack accuracy record ($59.56\%$ to $59.64\%$). \item The developed MeanSparse technique can be easily integrated into trained models, enhancing their robustness at almost no additional cost. \item We identified critical limitations of current activation functions and developed MeanSparse to mitigate these limitations.
-Our simulations show that regardless of the activation function, MeanSparse improves robustness upon integration. \item Through various experiments, we demonstrated that the improved robustness resulting from MeanSparse can be generalized across different model sizes and architecture types. \end{compactitem}
+In summary, we make the following contributions: \begin{compactitem} \item {Integrating \sys into the top robust models from the RobustBench benchmark~\mbox{\cite{rasca20}} improved robustness, establishing new records for $\ell_\infty$ AutoAttack accuracy: on CIFAR-10 (from $73.71\%$ to $75.28\%$), CIFAR-100 (from $42.67\%$ to $44.78\%$), and ImageNet (from $59.56\%$ to $62.12\%$).
+Additionally, new $\ell_2$ AutoAttack accuracy record was set on CIFAR-10 (from $84.97\%$ to $87.28\%$). \item The developed \sys technique can be easily integrated into trained models, enhancing their robustness at almost no additional cost. \item We identified critical limitations of current activation functions and developed \sys to mitigate these limitations.
+Our simulations show that regardless of the activation function, \sys improves robustness upon integration. \item Through various experiments, we demonstrated that the improved robustness resulting from \sys can be generalized across different model sizes and architecture types.} \end{compactitem}